 Boil the potato squares until just tender.

+Heat a medium-sized saute pan over medium high heat.
 Add the sesame seeds and onion.
-Cook until slightly browned
+Cook until slightly browned.

 Toss in the potatoes, cream, and salt and pepper to taste.
 Cook until golden brown and delicious.